 statement within our function.

-Remember, the spacing does not matter to the compiler - we just use it to make our code easier to read.
-How we space our code is just personal preference.
+Remember, the spacing does not matter to the compiler - we use it to make our code easier to read.
+How we space our code is just a personal preference.
 All of the following are equivalent examples:

 if (Health <= 0)